Faculty & Staff Profiles

-Maria V. Wathen received her PhD in Social Work & Sociology from the University of Michigan and joined the Loyola faculty in 2016.
-She teaches courses in the LDSS track and in the foundation curriculum.
+Maria V. Wathen received her Joint PhD in Social Work & Sociology, Master of Social Work, and Master in Sociology degrees from the University of Michigan.
+She also holds an M.A. in English from Northern Illinois University and a B.A. in Sociology from Wheaton College.
 Her research focuses on the emergence of grassroots NGOs and their effect on policy and service provision.
-In addition, she explores issues of poverty and resulting child and family outcomes, as well as public and private program use by low income households.
+In addition, she explores issues of poverty and resulting child and family outcomes, as well as public policy and its impact on both public and private programs.
 Maria has a range of experience in education, clinical social work practice, nonprofits, and business in both the United States and internationally.
-She lived in Russia for 11 years, and has taught seminars in multiple countries of Eastern Europe and Eurasia.
+She lived in Russia for 11 years and has taught seminars in multiple countries of Eastern Europe and Eurasia.

 PhD in Social Work & Sociology, University of Michigan, 2016

 MSW, University of Michigan, 2010

 - Research methods & statistics